PhD studentship in Medicinal Chemistry - ‘Development of novel Silanediol HDAC inhibitors for the treatment of cancer’

 How to apply

-Please send a CV and covering letter to Elizabeth Amies ([email protected]).
-The covering letter must state the title of the studentship, quote the studentship reference code PH005 and state how your interests and experience relate to the project.
+•attach a covering letter and CV.
+The covering letter must state the title of the studentship, quote the reference code PH005 and state how your interests and experience relate to the project.